NTT444/NTT444.github.io/aboutme.md

   * The Terror by: Daniel Simmons
   * Hyperion Cantos series by: Daniel Simmons
   * The Lord of the Rings Trilogy by: Tolkien
+  * Reining in the Rio Grande by: Fred M. PhillipsG.
+Emlen HallMary E. Black
   * Game of Thrones series by: where's that next book George?
   * Crime and Punishment by: Fyodor Dostoevsky
   * Fight Club by: Chuck Palahniuk